Care & Services

 Step 2

 Slowly rub lengthwise, using control and medium pressure.
-Once you’ve removed rust, water stains or unwanted patina, then you can move to a higher grit sandpaper.
+Once you’ve removed rust, water stains, or unwanted patina, move to a higher grit of sandpaper to polish the blade.

 Step 4

-Please keep in mind that unlike stainless, carbon is organic and reactive.
-The temperature of the food, the knife and the vinegar as well as the types of food that come in contact with your knife all affect natural and forced patina.
+Unlike stainless, carbon is organic and reactive.
+The temperature or food, the type of food, and the vinegar that comes in contact with your knife will all affect the natural and forced patina.
 The process described below may not work the same in every situation.

 Bob doesn’t like to force a patina to keep the color even.
 He just cleans and dries his carbon knives and lets the patina develop naturally.
 Bob finds the slightly uneven color aesthetically appealing.